addisonElliott/polarTransform/docs/source/getting-started.rst

 Next Steps
 ===============
-To start learning how to use polar-transform, see the :doc:`user-guide`.
+To start learning how to use polarTransform, see the :doc:`user-guide`.